hibs28/sparta-project-1/README.md

 3. Go back to your terminal
 4. Type 'git clone' and paste the link
 5. To load the game using the terminal by typing in `live-server`
+6. If you cannot run `live-server` go into the repository and click on index.html

+#### You can view the page https://hibs28.github.io/sparta-project-1/

 ### Challenges